Fermoy

-The town's name comes from the Irish and refers to a Cistercian abbey founded in the 13th century.
+The town's name is of Irish origin and refers to a Cistercian abbey founded in the 13th century.
+This abbey is believed to have been founded by Domnall Mór Ua Briain, King of Thomond.

 History

 Ancient

-The ringfort at Carntierna up on Corrin hill, 2.4 km (1.5 mi) south of Fermoy, was an important Iron Age site.
+The ringfort at Carntierna on top of Corrin hill, 2.4 km (1.5 mi) south of Fermoy, was an important Iron Age site.

 Medieval times

 A Cistercian abbey was founded in Fermoy in the 13th century.
 At the dissolution of the monasteries during the Tudor period, the abbey and its lands passed through the following dynasties: Sir Richard Grenville, Robert Boyle and William Forward.
 However, the site could hardly have been regarded as a town and, by the late 18th century, was little more than a few cabins and an inn.

 18th and 19th centuries

 In 1791, the lands around Fermoy were bought by a Scotsman, John Anderson.
 He was an entrepreneur who developed the roads and started the mail coach system in Ireland.
 He designed the town and the streets remain much the same as they were originally built.
 In 1984, some of his descendants, living in Australia, named a winery, Fermoy Estate, after the town he established.
 A plaque and bust in his honour were unveiled at the entrance to the town park in 2001.